jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-look-aside.md

 We will refer to the client/server approach further below, when running the example.

-Refer to VMware GemFire’s documentation to learn more about the [client/server topology](https://geode.apache.org/docs/guide/%7Bapache-geode-doc-version%7D/topologies_and_comm/cs_configuration/chapter_overview.html).
+Refer to [vmware-gemfire-name]’s documentation to learn more about the [client/server topology](https://geode.apache.org/docs/guide/%7Bapache-geode-doc-version%7D/topologies_and_comm/cs_configuration/chapter_overview.html).

-Refer to SDG’s documentation to learn more about [Cluster Configuration](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-cluster).
+Refer to [spring-data-gemfire-name]’s documentation to learn more about [Cluster Configuration](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#bootstrap-annotation-config-cluster).

-Refer to SBDG’s documentation to learn about the [`@EnableClusterAware`](../index.html#geode-configuration-declarative-annotations-productivity-enableclusteraware) annotation.
+Refer to [spring-boot-gemfire-name]’s documentation to learn about the [`@EnableClusterAware`](../index.html#geode-configuration-declarative-annotations-productivity-enableclusteraware) annotation.